ScientistOla/Luria-Delbruck-Fluctuation-Assays-Maximum-Likelihood-Estimation--Using-R-software/README.md

-# Luria-Delbruck-Fluctuation-Assays-Maximum-Likelihood-Estimation- Using R Software
+# Luria-Delbr-ck-Fluctuation-Assays-Maximum-Likelihood-Estimation-R-Tool
 Computational Analysis of Luria-Delbrück Fluctuation Assays Using Maximum Likelihood Estimation: A Comprehensive R-Based Analysis Tool
 Fluctuation Assay Analysis in R
-Enhanced implementation combining MSS Maximum Likelihood and Two-Parameter Model Analysis Based on the work by Abdalla, Walker & Ishimori (2024) and Original MATLAB functions: Greg Lang, Harvard University (Lang & Murray, 2008).
+Enhanced implementation combining MSS Maximum Likelihood and Two-Parameter Model Analysis Based on the work by Abdalla, Walker (2024) and Original MATLAB functions: Greg Lang, Harvard University (Lang & Murray, 2008).
 Overview
 This repository provides R implementations for analyzing Luria-Delbrück fluctuation assay data using both the Ma-Sandri-Sarkar (MSS) Maximum Likelihood method and two-parameter model analysis.
 The code combines and extends functionality from published algorithms to provide comprehensive mutation rate analysis.
 Features